"Wallfisch raises the onstage energy every time he appears and reminds us that this is an opera of scale."

 "Simon Wallfisch brought a gauche, earnest energy to Pelléas that made the character painfully believable.

 He has a voice tailor-made for the role."

 Opera Magazine (Yehuda Shapero)

 "I was impressed by the clear, confident singing of Simon Wallfisch.
 Every word is defined; every nuance of the melody is presented with confidence and understanding.
 He has mastered the sentiment and literary detail and adapts perfectly his vocal style to the various moods of each song.
 His voice is controlled and never strained.
 Wallfisch makes an ideal artist for English song recitals.
 Edward Rushton provides a consistently sympathetic accompaniment to all these songs."
-(Lyrita Records / Songs by Geoffrey Bush)
+(Lyrita Records / Geoffrey Bush Songs)

 MusicWeb-International (John France)